-I’ve always admired writer/director Jarmusch’s wonderfully idiosyncratic career.
-My favourite movie of his up to this point was Broken Flowers, his 2005 comedy drama with Bill Murray.
-But I think in Paterson he’s made his finest film yet.
+I’ve always admired writer/director Jarmusch’s wonderfully idiosyncratic career – my favourite movie of his up to this point was Broken Flowers, his 2005 comedy-drama with Bill Murray – but I think in PATERSON he’s made his finest film yet.
 With its simple, almost pure narrative and its marvellously distinctive characters, it made a big splash at the Cannes Film Festival earlier this year and then I’ve been lucky enough to see the movie’s European premiere ahead of its UK cinema release at the recent BFI London Film Festival.

 As Paterson, Adam Driver delivers a gentle, wonderfully nuanced portrayal that takes your breath away.
 I thought he was one of the best parts of Star Wars: The Force Awakens as the deeply conflicted Kylo Ren, where there was so much more to him than just being the possible villain.
-And then earlier this year, he was terrific as the wily analyst in Jeff Nichols’ brilliant Midnight Special displaying the excitement of meeting someone with extraordinary powers in an inventive, contained and subtly comedic way.
+And then earlier this year, he was terrific as the wily analyst in Jeff Nichols’s brilliant Midnight Special displaying the excitement of meeting someone with extraordinary powers in an inventive, contained and subtly comedic way.

 Now, Driver is one of the most in-demand actors out there with high-profile roles in movies by Scorsese and Soderbergh on the way.
-His softly spoken voice in Paterson is in lovely contrast to his imposing stature, he’s like a gentle giant.
-And it’s those thoughts and feelings that Driver has just bubbling beneath the surface which make him so interesting to watch – the slight smile on his face as he listens to his passengers’ conversations on the bus each day, or the awe his features register when he meets a young girl on his walk home from work, who’s possibly at even greater poet than he is (she’s only 12) that make you feel for Paterson and how he keeps a lot of what he thinks and feels inside himself.
+His softly spoken voice in PATERSON is in lovely contrast to his imposing stature, he’s like a gentle giant.
+And it’s those thoughts and feelings that Driver has just bubbling beneath the surface which make him so interesting to watch – the slight smile on his face as he listens to his passengers’ conversations on the bus each day, or the awe his features register when he meets a young girl on his walk home from work, who’s possibly an even greater poet than he is (she’s only 12) that make you feel for Paterson and how he keeps a lot of what he thinks and feels inside himself.

 This is in great contrast to his wife Laura, an unstoppable creative force played fabulously by Iranian actress Golshifteh Farahani.
 The black and white clothes that she wears every day again seem in contrast to her personality that’s anything but.
 Ideas pour out of her.
 From refurbishing their house with black and white accessories – shower curtains get painted one day, doors the next – to wanting to contribute to a local farmers’ market by baking cupcakes.
 With black and white icing of course.
 Her biggest idea has her thinking she can be a successful country singer by learning the guitar.
-As Paterson does, we laugh ‘for’ her passion of the seemingly overwhelming idea – not ‘at’ her – and we want her to succeed.
+As Paterson does, we laugh ‘for’ her passion for the seemingly overwhelming idea – not ‘at’ her – and we want her to succeed.

 And the same goes for Paterson’s poetry.
-The lovely, wistful voiceover where you hear his thoughts as they tumble onto the page of his beloved notebook, makes you join Laura in celebrating his talent and wishing he did publish some of his poems.
+The lovely, wistful voiceover where you hear his thoughts as they tumble onto the page of his beloved notebook, makes you join Laura celebrating his talent and wishing he did publish some of his poems.
 These artistic moments for the characters that exist alongside their daily routine, certainly made me think how I fit in my writing whilst working in my job.
 That’s always great isn’t it, when art makes you think about your own life and Jarmusch has, in a quiet way, achieved exactly that with this gorgeous, absorbing drama.